 Now for the creepiest thing I used (something that I snatched from my father’s desk drawer, sorry Dad).
 Years and years ago he had a tooth removed that had a huge hole in it and my kids are fascinated by it.
 It serves the purpose of demonstrating to them why they have to brush their teeth LOL.
 It is a gnarly yucky huge tooth.
 And I hung it on one of the 97-cent plaques.
 It’s a hit for all the kiddos that visit our house.

 Another fun detail is the bandaid art.
 I added some band-aids that I painted a little red and then framed them.

 And then it also pays off that I have a friend who collects bones.
 He gave me the two large ones that I hung on the wall on the right side.
 He finds them on walks in the woods and cleans them up.
 Creepy!!!

-So for my son and daughter who love watching “Oddities” on TV this is the perfect creepy Halloween wall which only cost me around $25 (this doesn’t include the spray paint and acrylic paint which I already had).
+So for my son and daughter who always loved watching “Oddities” on TV, this is the perfect spooky gallery wall which only cost me around $25 (this doesn’t include the spray paint and acrylic paint which I already had).
 Great price right?

 Do you think I’m nuts or would you hang an old yucky tooth on your wall as well to get your kids to brush their teeth better?
 Bottom line, I had so much fun putting this Halloween wall decor together.
 What I love most about it is that it is a unique mixture of vintage printables, DIY canvases, and actual real items like bones and teeth.

 For some more creepy downloadable and affordable Halloween printables, check out Etsy.
 They even have entire Halloween gallery wall collections.